nico/demumble/README.md

-Smart about filtering: Both c++filt and demumble can work as a stdin filter. demumble only demangles function symbols (which never look like other words), while c++filt defaults to demangling type names too, which are likely to look like regular words. demumble does demangle types when they're passed as args:
+Smart about filtering: Both c++filt and demumble can work as a stdin filter. demumble only demangles function symbols (which never look like other words), while c++filt on macOS defaults to demangling type names too, which are likely to look like regular words. demumble does demangle types when they're passed as args without requiring the `--types` switch that c++filt needs on Linux:

+    # on macOS:
     $ echo 'I like Pi and _Znw' | c++filt
     I like int* and _Znw
     $ echo 'I like Pi and _Znw' | demumble